Live Webinar: Why prioritize PIM in 2025? Find out with Forrester analysts & PIM users. Sign up>

 Supply chains are not what they once were.
 Even the most seemingly simple product can have a surprisingly complex supply chain spanning several countries and suppliers.
 This complexity has made supply chain management an increasingly important discipline for brands and manufacturers globally.
 The demands on supply chains are about to be tested and elevated yet again with the introduction of digital product passports.

-Digital product passports (also known as DPPs) are an initiative by the European Commission (EC) that looks to promote circularity and sustainability.
+Digital Product Passports (also known as DPPs) are an initiative by the European Commission (EC) that looks to promote circularity and sustainability.
 Their aim is to secure complete data transparency for each and every product sold in the EU.
 Digital product passports will give the end user full informational clarity for every product they use, from the carbon footprint of the manufacturing process to how each raw material was extracted.

 The nuts and bolts of this revolutionary initiative are still being discussed by legislators.
 However, we already know that digital product passports will have a huge impact on supply chains.
 And, to avoid issues when these passports come into effect, future-thinking brands and manufacturers are already reassessing the transparency and traceability of their own supply chain practices.
 But don’t worry.
 There’s still time to prepare for digital product passports.
 To start off, here are 5 questions to investigate the readiness of your supply chain strategy.